TIGER-AI-Lab/UniIR/README.md

 want to store the checkpoints.
 2. Modify the ```MBEIR_DATA_DIR``` in the `run_inbatch.sh` to the directory where you store the M-BEIR benchmark.
 3. Modify the ```SRC_DIR``` in the `run_inbatch.sh` to the directory where you store the codebase of the UniIR project(This repo).
-4. By default, UniIR models are trained with in-batch negatives, and the hard negatives provided by the original dataset are not used.
-So training with hard negative is not well tested.
+4. By default, UniIR models are trained on M-BEIR with in-batch negatives, and the hard negatives provided by the original datasets are not used.
 5. We used wandb to log the training process.
 Please make sure a `.env` environment with `WANDB_API_KEY`, `WANDB_PROJECT`, and `WANDB_ENTITY`  is set.

 Then you can run the following command to train the UniIR CLIP_SF Large model.